 6. Sunset Crater, Wupatki, And Walnut Canyon

-During the day, walk through the otherworldly landscape on lava beds, or climb Lenox Crater, and learn about the volcanic field of the area.
-Enjoy views of Sunset Crater, which showcases colors reminiscent of a gorgeous Arizona sunset.
+During the day, enjoy views of Sunset Crater, which showcases colors reminiscent of a gorgeous Arizona sunset.
 Drive the scenic loop to explore the area and stop at Wupatki National Monument, which preserves ancient ruins of people who lived here a thousand years before us.

 Or drive over to Walnut Canyon National Monument on the other side of Flagstaff, Enjoy a hike into the canyon through ancient cliff dwellings or a leisurely stroll on the rim with views of the canyon while exploring the park.